The Springfield, IL food scene is swelling, and new arrival Vele (pronounced vay-lay) opened Thursday night with a highly-anticipated entrance.

 The entire restaurant has been orchestrated to exude the seaside: leafy ferns, knotty pine and sheer linens adorn a pillared hall.
 The restaurant commands your eyes and the smell is brine.

-My husband and I entered to find a gorgeous bar area to our left and were sat in the separate dining area at a corner table.
+My husband and I entered to find a gorgeous bar area to our left and were sat in the separate dining area on the right at a corner table.

 We reserved for 6:15 and were sat at 6:11, already ordering within two minutes.
 We opted for many of our server Sarah’s recommendations, trusting in the confidence of the chef.